h2non/rocky/README.md

 ### Stability

-rocky is relative young, but production focused project actively maintained and improved.
+rocky is relative young, but production focused project actively maintained and constantly improved.

 Version `0.1.x` was wrote during my free time in less than 10 days (mostly at night during the weekend), therefore it can be considered in `beta` stage.

-Version `0.2.x` introduced significant improvements such as a more consistent API and a new hierarchical middleware layer.
+Version `0.2.x` introduced significant improvements, including a consistent API and new hierarchical middleware layer.

 `0.3.x` and higher versions are production-focused.
 API consistency is guaranteed between patch releases.